-'A gold reserve... a place where this reserve currency, in this case life itself, is stored.'
+'A gold reserve...a place where this reserve currency, in this case life itself, is stored.'
 So said HRH the Prince of Wales as he opened the Millennium Seed Bank in 2000.
-Open all year round the MSB is a hub for scientific activity where visitors can discover more about its vital mission to conserve 25% of the world’s plant species by 2020.

 By storing the world's seeds, the Millennium Seed Bank (MSB) aims to provide an insurance policy against the extinction of plants in the wild.

 This is important because plants provide food, building materials, fibres for clothing, medicines and fuel, but also it is preserving our botanical heritage for generations.
 However the destruction of plant habitats is happening so fast that it is not always possible to conserve plants within threatened habitats.